deepkit/deepkit-website2/src/pages/documentation/framework/database.md

 Although you can use any database library, we recommend Deepkit ORM as it is the fastest TypeScript database abstraction library that is perfectly integrated with the Deepkit framework and has many features that will improve your workflow and efficiency.

+This chapter explains how to use Deepkit ORM with your Deepkit Framework application.
 To get all the information about Deepkit ORM, see the [Database](../database.md) chapter.

 ## Database Classes